-So how as an internet department can you convert the internet leads you receive into showroom visits more effectively?
-Let's look at 3 proven ways at doing this:
+So how as an internet department can you convert the internet leads you to receive into showroom visits more effectively?
+Let's look at 3 proven ways of doing this:

 Is the content in your response giving your customers a real reason to visit your showroom?
 Are you conveying the right sense of urgency without being pushy?
 What current programs do you have in place that would compel a potential customer to visit your showroom?
 Is there an invitation to visit you?
 You'd be surprised at how effective inviting customers can be.
 People need to be given a clear call to action.

-Tactful, compelling messages with the right sense of urgency and invitations are the kind of responses that you want to send in order to increase the amount of showroom visits you receive.
+Tactful, compelling messages with the right sense of urgency and invitations are the kind of responses that you want to send in order to increase the number of showroom visits you receive.

-Tip: Before calling, learn your customers name and make sure you call them by it.
-Every person on the planet has a favourite word whether they are willing to admit it or not.
+Tip: Before calling, learn your customer's name and make sure you call them by it.
+Every person on the planet has a favorite word whether they are willing to admit it or not.
 Can you guess?
 Their name!
-People love hear their name.
+People love hearing their names.
 It invokes feelings of happiness and caring.